The VPN is a secure connection that allows your computer to access the University network when you are off campus.

 Access to your service can be limited to a specific group of people if required.

 The specific needs and technical viability will be discussed with us.
 Email the Library & IT Help Desk in the first instance.

 Requests to allow a service on the VPN will take 5 working days.

 Requests to set up specific group access will receive an initial response in 3 working days.
 If authorised, the work will be complete within 10 working days.

 Adding a printer on the old system (staff only):

 If you're connected to the VPN and then find you can't access some content (eg local resources when working at another university), you'll just need to select suspend or disconnect within the Junos Pulse app.

 The suspend feature allows all the credentials and settings to be retained, allowing for a quick return to the secured state.

 Make sure you're using the latest version of Pulse to use the suspend feature.

-If you're having problems using the VPN, get in touch with the IT Support Office.
+If you're having problems using the VPN, get in touch with the Library & IT Help Desk.